Neskantaga First Nation: Ring of Fire

-The Neskantaga First Nation is one of three First Nations that are most profoundly impacted by the Northern Ontario Ring of Fire, along with the Marten Falls First Nation, and the Webequie First Nation.
-An open pit mine proposed by Cliffs is on Neskantaga First Nation land.
+The Neskantaga First Nation is one of three First Nations that are impacted by the Northern Ontario Ring of Fire, along with the Marten Falls First Nation, and the Webequie First Nation.
+An open pit mine proposed by Cliffs is on treaty nine territory, of which the Webequie First Nation is located closest to.

 On February 7, 2009, Ontario Minister Rick Bartolucci released the White Paper regarding the Northern Ontario Ring of Fire, including the announcement of decisions made regarding Cliffs and the province that would negatively impact Treaty 9 land.
 According to the Neskantaga First Nation, the agreements with Cliffs about Treaty 9 lands, was a "blatant and illegal attempt by Ontario to expand its own influence and jurisdiction in Treaty No. 9.
 "Ontario has twice pushed back the deadline for input" in Ring of Fire planning, but the community says it has not enough time.

-By December 2020, Ontario there were tensions between the Ontario government, Neskantaga First Nation, and the nearby Webequie First Nation.
+By December 2020, there were tensions between the Ontario government, Neskantaga First Nation, and the nearby Webequie First Nation.
 The Webequie First Nation was leading an "environmental assessment process for a supply road leading to the Ring of Fire mining region" but the Neskantaga First Nation raised concerns about their own lack of meaningful participation in the assessment process during the COVID-19 pandemic.
 The participation of the Neskantaga First Nation was further complicated by a forced evacuation in October 2020 caused by the community's "precarious water supply."

 On April 5, 2021, the Attawapiskat, Fort Albany, and Neskantaga First Nations declared a moratorium on Ring of Fire development.